zebbern/Proxy-Scraper/README.md

         print("No valid proxies found.")

 ```

-### You can save file as **proxieshere.txt** to get the new working tested proxies into the same file u put them in
+5. You can save file as **proxieshere.txt** to get the new working tested proxies into the same file u put them in

 ---

+## Contribution

+We welcome contributions!
+If you’d like to add new features or suggest improvements:
+- Fork the repository
+- Submit a pull request
+- Raise issues for discussion

+---

 ## Important Considerations

-### Legal and Ethical Use
+### Legal and Ethical Use:
-- Ensure the proxies are used ethically and responsibly.
+- **Use the proxies responsibly and ethically.**
-- The repository owner is not liable for any misuse of this tool or the proxies.
+- **Any illegal or unethical use of this tool or its proxies is solely your responsibility.**

-### Proxy Reliability and Security
+### Proxy Reliability and Security:
-- Be cautious of public proxies, as they may log browsing history and compromise security.
+- **Public proxies may be unreliable and pose security risks.**
-- Avoid using free proxies for sensitive operations.
+- **Avoid using them for sensitive operations or data.**
+- **Remember that free proxies may log browsing history, so your online privacy may be compromised**
 ---

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----